AdobeDocs/platform-learn.en/help/tutorial-comprehensive-technical/modules/datacollection/module1.2/ex2.md

 As the name for our schema, you'll use this:

-`--demoProfileLdap-- - Demo System - Profile Schema for Website`
+`--aepUserLdap-- - Demo System - Profile Schema for Website`

 Replace **[!UICONTROL ldap]** by your specific ldap.
 As an example, for ldap **[!UICONTROL vangeluw]**, this should be the name of the schema: